MichaJDev/NoConsoleSpam/README.md

 - `captureErrors`: Controls whether to log JVM errors
 - `captureConcurrentExceptions`: Controls whether to log concurrent-related exceptions

+## Explanation Versioning Changes

+So until now all changes for all platforms would've been the same per update of console spam but i am changing that So we are going to show it like this <Major NCS updates>.<ReleaseVersionMinecraft>.<Bugfixes and Snapshot support> So if we are updating to release versions (ergo 1.21.6 or 1.22) we will update from 1.4.2 to 1.5.0 and for snapshots (so next weeks snapshot 25w21a) will be 1.4.3S
+(depending of builds that had bugfixes and i dont want to release, ergo server breaking changes)

 ## Changelog

+### 1.4.2

+*Released: June 15, 2025*

+### Major Changes

+- Versioning changes
+- Added support for Minecraft snapshot 25w20a
+- Updated mapping dependencies to support snapshot 25w20a
+- Updated build configuration to accommodate snapshot version
+- Verified compatibility with Fabric Loader 0.15.11 on snapshot
+- Updated version references in code and documentation

 ### [1.4.1](CHANGES.md#141) - Current
 - Updated for compatibility with Minecraft 1.21.4 and 1.21.5